Compassionate Consumption: Eating With Awareness

 It is an inevitable part of life on Earth to eat and to be eaten.
 I do my best to honor the body I was given.
 For me this means eating with the knowledge that EVERYTHING I eat has a face.
 When I am eating at my best, I eat the least processed and organic foods I can find.
 PROCESSED MEANS MADE WITH HUMAN INTERVENTION: Mono-culture grown vegetables.
 Animal feed lots.
 Pasta & breads & crackers.
 Margarine.
 Soy meat & milk substitutes are very processed have you ever SEEN a soy bean?
 It must take a lot of processing to get milk or meat outta that bean.
 Why not just eat the actual bean of the soy plant?
 Vegetarian meat and cheese substitutes are very processed.
 The meat of a naturally grass-fed and raised cow is less processed.
 Less processed still- a wild deer.
 I choose the foods that have the least amount of human handling before they got in my fridge.
 Better still, eat plants and animals that thrive without human intervention, in their natural and chosen habitats.
 That trumps any label- organic, free range, pastured…

 Want to learn more about eating vibrant, living plants and the health benefits of doing so?
-Join me Some time in May (Dates TBD)- for a Wild Food Retreat.
+Join me each year- this year in June- for a Wild Food Retreat.
 We will identify, harvest, cook and eat wild plant foods that surpass organic.
 Foods that fit into your body chemistry like a key in a lock.
-You might even grace your Memorial Day Monday picnic table with some of the wild plant dishes you will learn to cook and eat.
+You might even grace your July 4th picnic table with some of the wild plant dishes you will learn to cook and eat.
 You will no longer say you cannot afford organic- it will be sitting at your feet.
 And we all- human and plant alike- will enjoy the communion.